lunageens/B-Three-Index-DBMS/README.md

 - Initialization: The class is initialized with a file path, creating an instance of the HeapFile class for file manipulation.
 - Committing Changes: The _commit_ method closes the heap file, committing any changes made during the operations.

+A limitation to the Controller class right now is that data in the same binary file can be inserted with different schemes, but not read.
+This is why we should make the scheme a parameter of the constructor of the controller instead of a parameter in the CRUD operations functions.

 #### heap_file.py:  _Implements the heap file and page management._
 The `HeapFile` class manages the entire database and organizes data using multiple page directories.
 It provides methods for handling the insertion, updating, reading, and deletion of records within the database file.